Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 Doordash doesn't owe me anything.

 If I ran a restaurant, I couldn't force you to be my customer.
-Neither could I charge whatever I want and just expect everyone to be willing to pay that price.
+Neither could I charge whatever I wanted and expect everyone to be willing to pay that price.

 Doordash is my customer.
 They can offer as little as they want to offer.